Helpful Tips & Ideas

 Once medical reasons for loss of appetite have been ruled out, you can start to look for other causes of inappetance.
 Domestic dogs are an intelligent species overall and they are very quick to learn and owners can easily, all be it inadvertently, train their pets to avoid eating their dog food.

 Well-meaning owners will often supplement a complete diet with tinned food, table scraps or small pieces of fresh meat in order to make the meal appear more interesting.
 Dogs quickly begin to establish that they can eat the new food and leave the complete food.
 Owners then draw the conclusion that the dog does not like the kibble and will change to another brand or flavour.
 The dog may happily eat this new food for several days or weeks and then stop eating this new food too.
 The owner will then start again with adding other little bits and pieces in an attempt to tempt the dog to eat!
-Quite soon, an owner will have tried numerous brands of dog food and the dog will be dictating what is fed and when.
+Quite soon, an owner will have tried numerous brands of dog food!

 1) Choose a premium quality complete pet food that you know will be palatable and digestible.
 Ensure that the diet is suitable for the age and activity level of your dog and that the kibble size is appropriate.
 The Trophy Premium Range is ideal for the finicky eater because it is concentrated and therefore a smaller volume can be fed whilst still providing sufficient nutrients.